luiscruz/course_sustainableSE/2026/p1_measuring_software/g25_energy_compare.md

 The design of the experiment also tries to mimic the actions of users, while keeping it consistent so that it's scientifically measurable and reproducible.
 An example of this choice was the frequency of scrolling - non-randomized (scrolling consistently after every 2, 5, and 10 seconds).
 In reality, the frequency of scrolling depends on different factors (attention capture of the video, user preference, network constraints, etc.) and is hence naturally random.
 However, to attain scientific basis for our experiments, we chose to make scrolling consistent.

+#### <u>Control of other Environmental Variables</u>

+Desktop computers often run numerous background processes that could skew our energy measurements.
+Therefore, we aimed to create a strictly controlled testing environment.
+We ensured the following:
+- terminated all background applications, including cloud syncing tools
+- disabled wireless networks in favour of an Ethernet connection
+- unplugged all non-essential USB peripherals
+- fixed laptop at medium brightness level and 40% sound

+With these mitigations, external influences on the stability of the to-be-measured energy consumption of solely the Doomscrolling.
+Therefore, solely the power consumption of video rendering and network requests is measured.
+Becasue of this, the expectation is that the measurements will not differ significantly across platforms.

 #### <u>Moment of Energy Consumption Measurement</u>

 Another key design choice was when we start measuring the energy used by the system.
-We know energy tests are flaky, and energy measurement had to be malleable to ensure room for error (network issues or delay, start-up time for the browser, warm up time, killing background processes of the system, etc.).
+We know energy tests are flaky, and energy measurement had to be malleable to ensure room for error (network issues or delay, start-up time for the browser, warm up time etc.).
 Energy measurement began after:
 - closing all popups
 - "rejecting optional cookies"
 - closing random popups while scrolling (since we are not logged into any of the social media apps)